-Goal The composition of the Employer's panel ("aftagerpanel") will reflect our desire to deliver competences that are soughtafter in the Copenhagen region.
+Goal S16 The composition of the Employer's panel ("aftagerpanel") will reflect our desire to deliver competences that are sought-after in the Copenhagen region.

-Goal The existing M.Sc. study programme in Software Development and Technology is revised by 2010, so that it will become attractive not only to students who hold a bachelor from another university, but also to bachelors at the IT University itself.
+Goal S17 The existing M.Sc. study programme in Software Development and Technology is revised by 2010, so that it will become attractive not only to students who hold a bachelor from another university, but also to bachelors from the IT University itself.

-Goal The IT University will graduate at least 400 cand. it. for the total period of 2009-2010.
+Goal S18 The IT University will graduate at least 400 cand. it. for the total period of 2009-2010.

-Goal At least 56 % of the MSc students admitted will complete their degree in no more than 22/24 months plus one year.
+Goal S19 At least 56 % of the MSc students admitted will complete their degree in no more than scheduled time plus one year, measured as the key indicator G2.2 in Danish Universities statistics.

-Goal The volume of part-time education for the entire two-year contract period will be at least 264 full-time equivalents ("arselever").
+Goal S20 The volume of part-time education for the entire two-year contract period will be at least 264 full-time equivalents ("årselever").